datarootsio/ml-skeleton-py/HOWTO.md

 ### notebooks/

 Location to save notebooks used for data and model exploration.
+Reporting notebooks are here placed by default, with default content.
+They can be exported to `reports` as HTML/PDF etc.

 ### reports/

 Location for reports and files necessary to reproduce report generation.
-Note that non-Python tools (e.g. RMarkdown) can be used as well.
+Any format of reports can be used.
+We provide report templates as notebooks.
+Notebooks are chosen because users are familiar with them and
+interactivity is supported (HTML).
 At least explorative and delivery report are expected.
 Note that `make test` will not error if reports are not included, but will instead issue a warning.

+### scripts/

+Python scripts that expose functionality from `src`.

 ### src/